nengo/nengo/docs/releasing.rst

    chronicled in the changelog (``CHANGES.rst``).
 3. Run `check-manifest <https://pypi.python.org/pypi/check-manifest>`_
    to ensure that all files are included in the release.
-4. Run all unit test to ensure they pass on all supported versions.
+4. Run all unit test to ensure they pass on Python 2 and 3.
    This includes tests that are normally skipped due to slow runtimes.
 This requires that optional dependencies are installed.
-Currently, running all tests is done with ``NENGO_TEST_PLOT=1 pytest --pyargs nengo --benchmarks --optional`` (in environments for each supported Python).
+Currently, running all tests is done with ``py.test --pyargs nengo --plots --analytics --logs --slow``.
 5. Review all of the plots generated from running the unit tests for abnormalities or unclear figures.
 6. Build the documentation and review all of the rendered